 One of the biggest practical filters is ownership and use history.
 ABF’s duty-free guidance explains that unaccompanied goods do not automatically receive the same concession treatment as accompanied baggage and may still be subject to duty and tax unless they have been owned and used overseas for the relevant period.
 ABF: Duty free concessions

-That matters because many movers unintentionally mix different categories together.
+Many movers unintentionally mix different categories together.
 Long-owned personal furniture may sit in the same container as newer purchases, replacement appliances, recent online buys, decorative items never really used, or goods that look closer to commercial inventory than lived-in household effects.

 What the Concession Does Not Remove

-The biggest misconception is that customs relief means total relief.
+The most common misconception is that customs relief means total relief.
 It does not.
 DAFF makes clear that personal effects and household goods are still subject to biosecurity control because they can carry pests, disease risk, soil, plant matter, animal-origin material, and contamination hidden inside normal household items.
 DAFF: Personal effects and household goods

-That is the real planning lesson.
 The concession may help with duty and GST, but it is not a substitute for preparing the goods for Australian inspection standards.
 Why Used Household Goods Get Inspected in Australia

 Why Paperwork and Packing Detail Still Matter

 The B534 form exists for a reason.
-Agencies are not just checking whether you say the shipment is personal.
-They are trying to understand what is actually in the consignment and what risks it creates.
+Agencies are not just checking whether you say the shipment is personal — they are trying to understand what is actually in the consignment and what risks it creates.

 DAFF explains that it assesses the B534 form and packing list to decide how much of the consignment needs to be presented for inspection and whether goods of biosecurity concern are present.
 DAFF: Personal effects and household goods